Van der Kerchove generator set

 Name: Van der Kerchove steam generator set

-The generating set was going to be exhibited as a Technical Monument in the Pavilion of Discoveries at the Universal Exhibition in Seville in 1992, but after the fire, it was installed outside, next to the Navigation Pavilion, where it remained practically abandoned and without maintenance for many years.
-In 2008, the Cajasol Foundation transferred it by agreement, for its restoration and relocation, to the Official College of Engineers of Western Andalusia (COIIAOC).
-Transferred to the ETSI, it was restored by its technicians, and on December 9, 2009 it was officially reinstalled in its current location, on a pedestal and surrounded by a protective fence.
+The generator set was intended to be displayed as a Technical Monument in the Pavilion of Discoveries at the 1992 Seville Universal Exposition, but after the pavilion burned down, it was moved outdoors next to the Navigation Pavilion, where it remained practically abandoned and without maintenance for many years.
+In 2008, the Cajasol Foundation, by agreement, transferred it to the Official College of Engineers of Western Andalusia (COIIAOC) for restoration and relocation.
+Moved to the Higher Technical School of Engineering (ETSI), it was restored by the school's technicians, and on December 9, 2009, it was officially reinstalled in its current location, on a pedestal and surrounded by a protective fence.

 1. Technical characteristics

-Measurements: 4 x 12 meters approx.
+Measurements: Approximately 4 x 12 meters.

 1. Cataloging-Documentation